misskonstruction/jbook/README.md

 To build a complex and interesting app using a package-based architecture

-To fully understand the challenges of in-browser code transpiling and and processing
+To fully understand the challenges of in-browser code transpiling and processing

 To secure the app against potential security exploits